 3. Race back to the piano bench.
 Play the final note or chord of your piece.
 Shout out the note your right hand is playing.

-4. Turn backwards on the piano bench.
+4. Turn backward on the piano bench.
 Clap the rhythm of the first bar of the right hand.

 5. Stand up and give me your most professional bow.